Doctor of Philosophy in Occupational Therapy

 Embrace your calling to contribute to evidence-based practice through research, and to shape the next generation of occupational therapists through teaching by earning your Doctor of Philosophy in Occupational Therapy degree.

 The Doctor of Philosophy in Occupational Therapy (PhD) degree prepares occupational therapists for advanced scholarly careers in academia and practice.
 Our graduates will have demonstrated the ability to contribute new or expanded knowledge, skills and attitudes to the profession of occupational therapy, as evidenced by publications in peer reviewed journals and national presentations at peer reviewed professional conferences.

-The PhD program requires a minimum of 90 semester credit hours of masters/doctoral level coursework beyond the bachelor’s degree — a minimum of 44 semester hours will be completed as a part of the doctoral program curriculum.
-A full listing of required courses is available in the graduate catalog.
+The PhD program requires a minimum of 90 semester credit hours of masters/doctoral level coursework beyond the bachelor’s degree — a minimum of 45 semester hours will be completed as a part of the doctoral program curriculum.
 Curriculum includes:

 - Core course work

 - Qualifying Examination & Dissertation

 See full program requirements in the Graduate Catalog.